 1 in 3 adults over the age of 65 fall every year.
 Every 20 minutes, an older adult dies from a fall in the United States, an average of 74 seniors a day.
 One senior falls every second of every day in America.
 Falls cause over 325,000 broken hips a year, of which 40% end up in a nursing home and 20% never walk again!

 While falls are surging, they aren't a normal part of aging.
 Research from the Center for Disease Control (CDC), reveals that the majority of falls in the elderly are preventable.
-Ignore the risks, and your chances of falling can increase to close to 100%!
+Ignore the risks, and your chances of falling can increase to 100%!